ddbj/www/_jga/download-e.md

 {% include image.html url="books/two-key-pairs.jpg" caption="Key pairs for data transfer and dataset decryption" class="w450" %}

-Please save the public and private keys for decryption using the data use application ID as their filenames.
+Save the public and private keys for decryption as filenames having the application ID.
 Example:
-* Public key for decryption: J-DU999991_public_key
+* Public key for decryption: J-DU999991.pub
-* Private key for decryption: J-DU999991_private_key
+* Private key for decryption: J-DU999991

 ## Data use application to NBDC {#du-application}